-New York City has one of the most famous parks in the entire world.
+New York City has one of the most famous parks in the entire world: Central Park.
 It’s been a part of the city’s history for decades, and the inspiration for many other city parks.

 Most people probably know, however; that Queens is the greenest suburb.
 The gardens in Queens are a cultural hub, and many in Queens get to experience them without the extremely high population that downtown Manhattan does.

 We’ve written about a few of the parks in Queens that might be helpful to you if you’ve just moved to the area or would like to learn more about Queens in general.